php-fig/fig-standards/proposed/psr-1-coding-style-guide/0500-variable-and-property-names.md

 data sources.
 Changing between naming conventions when changing contexts merely to suit a style guide would be counterproductive in such cases.

-Some projects prefix function and method names with a single underscore to indicate a protected or private visibility.
+Some projects prefix property names with a single underscore to indicate a protected or private visibility.
 This guide discourages but does not disallow that practice.

 Whatever naming convention is used should be applied consistently within a reasonable scope.
 That scope may be vendor-level, package-level, class-level,